jhusain/asyncgenerator/README.md

 }
 ```

 This interface is too simple.
-If iteration and observation are both long running functions, the party that is not in control needs a way to short-circuit the operation.
-In the case of observation the producer is in control, so the consumer needs a way of terminating observation.
-Using the terminology of events, the consumer needs a way to _unsubscribe_.
+If iteration and observation can be thought of as long running functions, the party that is not in control needs a way to short-circuit the operation.
+In the case of observation, the producer is in control.
+As a result the consumer needs a way of terminating observation.
+If we use the terminology of events, we would say the consumer needs a way to _unsubscribe_.
 To allow for this, we make the following modification to the Observable interface:

 ```JavaScript
 interface Observable {